MithunB-github/MithunB-github/README.md

 - 👋 Hi, I’m @MithunB6
 - 👀 I’m interested in ...
 Entrepreneurship, freelancing.
 - 🌱 I’m currently learning ...
-Pyhton, Automation.
+Python, Automation.
 - 💞️ I’m looking to collaborate on ...
 Projects and clients.
 - 📫 How to reach me ...
-LinkedIn @Mithun B6 ...
-Instagram @Mithun Balaji ... mail -- mithunmodest@gmail.com
+LinkedIn @Mithun Roald ... mail -- mithunmodest@gmail.com

 <!---
 MithunB-github/MithunB-github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.